Child sitting in elementary school classroom, smiling

 Curriculum

 The overarching educational curriculum transcends subject-specific content areas, with core curriculum organized by strand and subject.
-One of these strands is Iqqaqqaukkaringniq, which encompasses Career and Technology Studies, Math, Science, from Kindergarten to Grade 12.
+One of these strands is Iqqaqqaukkaringniq, which encompasses Career and Technology Studies, Math and Science, from kindergarten to Grade 12.

 Ontario